vrettasm/MeanFieldVarGP/README.md

 ## Examples

-We provide three examples on how to use this method:
+We provide five examples on how to use this method:

 1. [Double-Well (1D).](src/examples/example_DW.ipynb) The first one is a one-dimensional DW system.
 Even though the mean-field algorithm is meant to be applied on high dimensional system, this 1D